Armorial of Romania: Romanian coats of arms

-Mediaeval voivodeships and states
+Medieval States

-States of the early modern period
+Coat of Arms during the Early Modern Period

-The coats of arms of the early modern period represent the states of Romania from about the 15th century to about the 19th century.
+The coats of arms of the early modern period represent the states of Romania from about the 16th century to about the 19th century.

 States of the modern period

 The United Principalities of Moldavia and Wallachia 1859–1866

 After the election of Alexandru Ioan Cuza as Domnitor of Wallachia and Moldavia, the heraldic symbols of the two countries were united to form the coat of arms of the new state.
 In 1862, this new state was named Romania.
 However, the idea was not new.
 Most of the Phanariotes used united symbols in their personal coat of arms to show that they held power in both countries.
 Until 1866, there was no official design of the coat of arms of Romania, although the painter, Carol Popp de Szathmary, created some draft designs.

 Romania 1866–1878

 After 10 May 1866, (when Carol I came to Romania), and the Constitution of 1 June 1866 was founded, the coat of arms of Romania was established.
 It used concepts found in previous coats of arms.
 From 1872, the coat of arms represented the Kingdom of Romania.
 In 1878, when Romania gained independence, the coat of arms was changed again.